Revolution Brokers Mortgage Repayment Calculator

 How can I ensure my application is successful?

 In the wake of the economic crisis of 2007, all financial providers are now exercising far more caution when approving loan applications than they once might have done.
-This means that there is no guarantee your application will be successful, but the number one criteria upon which any bridging finance provide focus will be your ability to repay the loan.
+Applicants should not rely on a bridging loan calculator to confirm the rates or products they may be offered.
+This means that there is no guarantee your application will be successful, but the number one criteria upon which any bridging finance provider focuses will be your ability to repay the loan.

 With that in mind, you can give your application the best chance of success by having a clear exit strategy for how and when you plan to settle the balance.
 Most exit strategies take one of two routes: either by selling the property and using the equity to repay the loan, or else refinancing the property onto another product (such as a conventional mortgage) for a higher value than the loan itself.